kazeemayeed/terraform-iac-module-full-suite/README.md

 **Features**

-Modular Design: Each module is self-contained, focusing on a specific resource or service, ensuring clarity and reusability.
+***Modular Design***: Each module is self-contained, focusing on a specific resource or service, ensuring clarity and reusability.

 Cross-Platform Compatibility: Designed to work seamlessly with multiple cloud providers, including AWS, Azure, and GCP.